block-core/blockcore/src/Features/Blockcore.Features.Storage/README.md

 The primary document that the storage feature hold, is identities.
 These are free for anyone to create and is synced across all nodes that has the storage feature enabled.

+## Entity Types

+EntityBase - All signed documents should inherit this.
+Identity : EntityBase - Identity type.
+Message - Contains the Version and Content, as string type.
+JWT of JWS or JWE.
+IdentityDocument : Document<Identity> - Type that is saved to database.

 ## Syncing

 1. Upon new connection and handshake is verified.